cotes2020/jekyll-theme-chirpy/_posts/01GCP/AI/GCPAI.md

 Task 4.
 Select a BigQuery ML model type and specify options
-- Note: You cannot feed all of your available data to the model during training since you need to save some unseen data points for model evaluation and testing.
-To accomplish this, add a WHERE clause condition is being used to filter and train on only the first 9 months of session data in your 12 month dataset.
+- Note: You cannot feed all of the available data to the model during training since you need to save some unseen data points for model evaluation and testing.
+To accomplish this, add a WHERE clause condition is being used to filter and train on only the first 9 months of session data in the 12 month dataset.

 ```sql
 -- create a model and specify model options: